 24. The Fluted Cape Walk

-Bruny Island is an adventure paradise with some of the best hikes in Tasmania.
+Bruny Island is an adventure paradise with some of the best hikes to do in Tasmania.
 One of the most rewarding on the island is the Fluted Cape Walk, offering excellent coastal views and abundant wildlife spotting opportunities!

 The Fluted Cape track is a well-maintained loop hike that starts and finishes at the Adventure Bay car park and climbs to the top of the Fluted Cape, overlooking the dramatic Bruny Island coastline.